Brazil's Lula cancels trip to China because of pneumonia | Politics

 Lula had been expected to leave for China on a multi-day visit on Friday or Saturday, but the trip was pushed back on Friday.

-A delegation composed of ministers, senators, lawmakers and hundreds of businessmen had been set to accompany Lula during his first state visit to Brazil's biggest trade partner since taking office in January.
+A delegation composed of ministers, senators, lawmakers and hundreds of businessmen - including more than 100 from the agricultural sector - had been set to accompany Lula during his first state visit to Brazil's biggest trade partner since taking office in January.

-The Brazilian president and his Chinese counterpart Xi Jinping were scheduled to meet next Tuesday.
+The trip's cancellation is "bad news" for the government as the visit was "an opportunity for Lula to reconnect with business elites, especially in the agribusiness, who have been very much pro-Bolsonaro," said Oliver Stuenkel, a political scientist from the Getulio Vargas Foundation think tank.

-Lula, who rarely postpones or cancels trips due to health reasons, travelled to Argentina in January and the US in February, marking a departure from Brazil's foreign policy under former far-right President Jair Bolsonaro, who showed little interest in international affairs or travel abroad.
+Lula, who rarely postpones or cancels trips due to health reasons, traveled to Argentina in January and the U.S. in February, marking a departure from Brazil's foreign policy under former far-right President Jair Bolsonaro, who showed little interest in international affairs or travel abroad.

+The cancellation "will raise questions about to what extent Lula can sustain the very intense diplomatic activism" seen in the first three months of his presidency, Stuenkel said.

+Pedro Brites, an international relations expert at the Getulio Vargas Foundation, said the postponement of the trip was a lost opportunity to switch the focus to more positive issues for the government "after a turbulent week."
+On Wednesday, federal police cracked down on a gang accused of plotting assassinations and kidnappings of public officials including Sen. Sergio Moro, who was the lead judge in the Carwash trials which led to the arrest of prominent politicians including Lula.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)